lf-edge/ekuiper/docs/en_US/usecases/iov.md

 As a light-weight stream processing engine, eKuiper has a 10 MB level footprint and 20 MB memory requirement for data collection.
 Thus, eKuiper is suitable to deploy to the edge side of a vehicle, such as TBOX, MPU and infotainment system.

 In this solution, we use eKuiper, the stream processing at the IoT Edge to implement flexible data collect on in-vehicle terminals; and adopt [EMQX](https://www.emqx.com/en), the large-scale distributed IoT MQTT broker to realize the connection, movement and processing of the collected data as well as the control command interaction of the integrated vehicle-cloud.
-In previous articles on the IoV, we have introduced the architecture design of Internet of Vehicles messaging platform based on EMQX in detail.
-So, we will not repeat it in this article.
-Next, this article will use eKuiper to introduce how to achieve flexible data collection for IoV.

 ## Scenarios